egumasa/engagement-annotation-project/docs/3_Part2_Getting_Ready_to_Annotate.md

 When an engagement meaning is realized by a mental or communication verbs, you will put a tag on the lexical verb.
 - Our analysis **confirms** previous work showing that incorporating various perspectives on an issue is a valuable feature of argumentative, analytical writing.

-### Subordinate conjunctions (Modified!!!)
+### Subordinate clause (Revised on April 9th)
-When an engagement meaning is realized by a subordinate conjunctions such as *although*, *while*, and *if*, you will put a tag on the conjunction.
+When an engagement meaning is realized by a subordinate conjunctions such as *although*, *while*, and *if*, you will put a tag on the entire subordinate clause.
-- **Although** the religion motif was not commonly discussed among the discussants, the relevance of this theme to these various texts need to be brought to attention.
+- **Although the religion motif was not commonly discussed among the discussants**, the relevance of this theme to these various texts need to be brought to attention.
-- **Though** there were several ‘couples’, these were definitely not the norm.
+- **Though there were several ‘couples’**, these were definitely not the norm.
-- The Bush administration, **as** we all know, has rejected the Kyoto agreement
+- The Bush administration, **as we all know**, has rejected the Kyoto agreement

-### Multi-word subordinate conjunctions (Modified!!!)
+### Multi-word subordinate conjunctions (Revised on April 9th)
 When an engagement meaning is realized by a multi-word subordinate conjunctions such as *as long as* and *where or not*, you will put a tag on the multi-word sequence.
-- **As long as** the response addresses the question, it can be long.
+- **As long as the response addresses the question**, it can be long.

 ### Coordinating conjunctions
 When an engagement meaning is realized by a coordinating conjunctions such as *but* and *yet*, you will put a tag on that item.
 - **But** look at what he achieved.
 - Schools do not serve as avenues for upward mobility, **but** instead reinforce existing social and economic inequalities.

-## Determining T-unit

-Some sentences were taken from [a website](https://www.scarymommy.com/funny-phrases/)